zigbeer/zcl-packet/README.md

 <a name="FuncCmdTbl"></a>
 ### 3.2 ZCL Functional Command Reference Table

-The following table describe payload format of functional commands.
-Here is the description of each column in the table:
+The following table describes the payload format of functional commands.
+Each column in the table is:

-* Cluster:
-    * The ZCL cluster name.
+* Cluster: Cluster name.
-* Cmd-API:
+* Cmd-API: Command name.
-    * The command name, in zcl-packet, according to a *ZIGBEE CLUSTER LIBRARY SPECIFICATION* command.
-* CmdId:
+* CmdId: Command id in number.
-    * The command Id corresponding to the command name.
-* Direction:
-    * Command is sent from client side to server side or server side to client side.
+* Direction: Tells whether a command is sent from **client-to-server (c2s)** or from **server-to-client (s2c)**.
-* Arguments:
-    * Required parameters of a Cmd-API.
+* Arguments: Required parameters of a Cmd-API.

 **Functional domains:**
 * [General](#GenTbl)